mp-se/kegmon/src_docs/source/hardware.rst

 base.
 I also changed to the purple board powered by 3.3V, currently that option works perfect with my two first scales.

+3. I discovered when running 2 scales that sharing the CLK signal to the HX711 was not a good idea, that introduced errors in the accuracy.
+So in v0.4.0 I changes the CLK signal on the second scale to D8.

 .. note::
   I'm currently updating the 3d model for the display case to fit the larger board.